MarcoMeijer/ppythonp/readme.md

  print("a ==== b")
 ```

-For addition it will convert both of the variables to a string, unless told not to do that.
+For addition it will convert both of the variables to a string, unless explicitely told not to do that.
 If you want to get an error when adding an int to a string, use the ++ operator.

 ```py